erikbcode/tbg/README.md

 ## This isn't a complete port

-Some exercises have been left for the user.
-Mob Death,looting potions, etc have been left to code.
+Many exercises have been left for EB such a mob death, potion drops, etc.
+The above functionalities have been implemented by EB as of 11/18/2020.

+## TODO

+Next steps include finalizing the class system, adding items, changes of stats, kill rewards etc.